Skip to main content

 Some companies rely on supply chains so opaque that they don’t know a shipment will be missed until it has already happened.
 Others are under pressure from regulators to show they are compliant across their operations – but a lack of visibility means they can’t undertake proper due diligence and move to a more proactive posture that anticipates disruption and manages it before impacts are felt.
 This also makes educated foresight nearly impossible.
 A business that can’t fully map and understand its value chain is unable to take a proactive and considered approach to enhancing its resilience.

 But the game has changed.
 New artificial intelligence (AI) tools are reshaping the way we identify and assess risk.
 AI is often touted as a silver bullet to solve all kinds of complex problems including supply chain risk.
 The truth is that it is just a tool, but an exceptionally powerful one.
 Knowing how to put the right tool to work on the right problems, and understanding how to extract and create meaning from the output is what creates the breakthrough.
-Putting these tools in the hands of trained, experienced experts and directly embedding their thought process into the risk management systems organizations will create a real breakthrough.
+Putting these tools in the hands of trained, experienced experts and directly embedding their thought process into the risk management systems organisations will create a real breakthrough.

 The need for innovation

-Supply chain mapping traditionally tends to involve a manual process, with organizations approaching their immediate suppliers and asking them who, in turn, supplies them.
+Supply chain mapping traditionally tends to involve a manual process, with organisations approaching their immediate suppliers and asking them who, in turn, supplies them.
 This laborious approach comes with no assurance that the information provided would be complete, accurate, supplied in good time – or indeed would be supplied at all.
 What’s more, there is a good chance that, by the time it is provided, the information is already out of date.

 Until now, this was the best available approach – even as supply chains became infinitely more complex.
 For many business leaders, however, the problem of unseen – and therefore hard to mitigate – risk compounded itself year-on-year as current loss statistics didn’t pick up on it.
-Many of today’s risks can be insured against – as long as there is visibility of exposures and how these aggregate at different levels across an organization’s ecosystem.
+Many of today’s risks can be insured against – as long as there is visibility of exposures and how these aggregate at different levels across an organisation’s ecosystem.

 This is where AI-based innovations are changing the supply chain risk management game.
 Take for example, a manufacturing company that used innovative AI tools to map its supply chain.
 Where previously it only had a limited view of its second and third tier suppliers, it uncovered an additional 900 sites, including over 300 upstream, in under 48 hours.
 What’s more, this company could determine with accuracy when the last shipment took place and what type of goods were exchanged.
 Crucially, these sites were identified based on observed relationships, not supplier reporting.
-All insights were up-to-date and stored in a single, centralized repository that identified connections at the product and portfolio level.
+All insights were up-to-date and stored in a single, centralised repository that identified connections at the product and portfolio level.

 As a result, this company became aware of previously unknown suppliers in Asia and, most importantly, of a geographic concentration in Vietnam.
 In fact, 50% of its suppliers around Hanoi were exposed to the same river flood risk.
 This made the company vulnerable to disruption in the manufacturing of four key components across two major product lines.
 Higher up the supply chain, it also uncovered a significant bottleneck in Mexico.
 None of this was previously known to this company in its mainly Europe-centric view of supply chain risk.

-As the global business landscape becomes more unpredictable, access to trusted data that empowers organizations to cut through the noise and actionable insight will be key.
-Companies navigating choppy waters with complex value chains will need full visibility of their organization’s network so they can understand where risk exists, how it flows through their processes and whether it is absorbed or compounded.
+As the global business landscape becomes more unpredictable, access to trusted data that empowers organisations to cut through the noise and actionable insight will be key.
+Companies navigating choppy waters with complex value chains will need full visibility of their organisation’s network so they can understand where risk exists, how it flows through their processes and whether it is absorbed or compounded.
 This information will reveal patterns, potential blind spots and trouble areas, and allow stress testing to be undertaken using a range of plausible ‘what if’ scenarios.

 The business case is clear.
-Oversight of this depth and breadth, powered by AI innovations, could help minimize losses, prevent downtime, free up capital, and generally boost productivity and efficiency across the entire supply chain.
+Oversight of this depth and breadth, powered by AI innovations, could help minimise losses, prevent downtime, free up capital, and generally boost productivity and efficiency across the entire supply chain.

 Collaborating to action